ciudadanmx/devf2/readme.md

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute the code as you see fit.

 💬 Contact
-For questions, suggestions, or any feedback, feel free to reach out:
+For any questions, suggestions, or feedback, feel free to contact me:

-GitHub: ciudadanmx
+📧 Email: elyizuz420@gmail.com
-Email: elyizuz420@gmail.com
+🌐 GitHub: Ciudadan MX

 🛠️ Under Development
 This repository is still under development.
-More examples and improvements will be available soon!
-Stay tuned.
+More examples and updates are coming soon—stay tuned!